 Wanted Myanmar firebrand abbot Wirathu summoned by Buddhist council

-YANGON: An ultra-nationalist monk dubbed the "Buddhist Bin Laden" for his anti-Muslim vitriol has been summoned for reprimand by Myanmar's top religious council, as police pursue him on charges of stirring up unrest.
+YANGON: An ultra-nationalist monk dubbed the "Buddhist Bin Laden" for his anti-Muslim vitriol said on Wednesday (May 29) he was not afraid of arrest as police pursued him on charges of stirring up unrest.

 Wirathu has long been the face of the country's hardline Buddhist movement, notorious for espousing hate against Islam and particularly the long-persecuted Rohingya minority.